Welcome to EstateMate User Guide!

 Format: ejob JOB_NUMBER d/DESCRIPTION

-• Replace DESCRIPTION with a clear description of the maintenance issue.
+• Provide a clear and concise description of the maintenance issue.

 Examples: